A 12-HOUR ENDURANCE MOUNTAIN BIKE RACE WITH A COURSE SO ENTERTAINING YOU’LL BE ASKING YOURSELF, “CAN I DO ONE MORE LAP?”

 - Be kind to everyone.
 Nobody likes “that guy”.
 Don’t be that guy.

-- If somebody is hurt on course and you find them, it is YOUR responsibility to find a course marshal and let them know.
+- If somebody is hurt on course and you find them, it is YOUR responsibility to find a course marshal and let them know or use a cell phone to call in the emergency (emergency contact numbers are included on race maps distributed at registration).
 We have an advanced medical team with helicopter and ambulance support if needed, but we need to know of the injury before help can be summoned.

 - Only registered racers may compete in an event.
 Each racer must display an official race number plate.